Setup and Run Apache Kafka on Windows

 Change Default Configurations

-- Go to Apache Kafka extracted files and change the zookeeper data directory path value in config/zookeeper.properties file:
+Go to the directory where Apache Kafka files were extracted and modify the value of the zookeeper data directory path in the 'config/zookeeper.properties' file:

 dataDir=/tmp/zookeeper